 WASTE DISPOSAL METHOD: Dispose of any grinding dust and waste residues in accordance with EPA or local regulations.
 Plastic materials, cardboard, and wire can be re-cycled.

 U.S.A.
-RCRA: Some unused product may contain chromium which is considered hazardous waste if discarded, RCRA ID characteristic Toxic Hazardous Waste D007.
+RCRA: None.
 Other ingredients in this product may be considered "hazardous material" in other countries and they may require special disposal methods.
 Contact your local municipality for the proper disposal method.